melvernaldo/word2number/README.md

 # word2number

 This is a python module to convert worded numbers ("Three hundred and eleven") to an integer (12).
 This works for positive and negative integers up to 999,999,999,999,999 (10^12 - 1) and down to its negative.

 The module contains the `word2number` function that is intended for use.
 Other functions in the module are for the `word2number` function to access.

 The main function `word2number` of this module can receive an iterable object of strings, e.g. list of strings or Numpy's array of strings which it then returns a list of parsed integers.
 It can also receive just a string, which will return the parsed integer.

 The input of the function is case-insensitive.

-This module requires Numpy if the input string is 'nan' which will return Numpy's NaN.
+This module might require Numpy if the input string is 'nan' which will return Numpy's NaN.

 ## Usage